Use case

 Map the concentration

-The fragile parts of the system are visible.
+The concentrated parts of the system are visible.

 Prioritize